giapoce/http-go/README.md

 # http-go

-A simple docker-compose app that runs an http server and a redis server.
+This is a simple docker-compose app that runs an http server and a redis server.

-The http server just increments a variable in redis then reads back its value.
+The http server just increments a variable in the redis db, then reads back its value.

-Provided are: docker-compose yaml file, golang container Dockerfile and main.go

-For this to work on Centos 8 I had to trust docker0 interface and enable ip masquerading via firewalld,issuing the follwing commands:
+For this to work on Centos 8 I had to trust docker0 interface and enable ip masquerading via firewalld This is done with the following commands:

 firewall-cmd --zone=trusted --add-interface=docker0 --permanent